versus/terraform-switcher/README.md

 ### Homebrew

-Installation for MacOS is the easiest with Homebrew.
+Installation for MacOS/Linux is the easiest with Homebrew.
 [If you do not have homebrew installed, click here](https://brew.sh/).

 ```ruby